ckeditor/ckeditor5/docs/installation/integrations/react-multiroot.md

 The `useMultiRootEditor` hook returns the following values:

 * `editor` &ndash; The instance of created editor.
-* `toolbarElement` &ndash; The JSX.Element that contains the toolbar.
+* `toolbarElement` &ndash; `ReactElement` that contains the toolbar.
 It could be rendered anywhere in the application.
-* `editableElements` &ndash; An array of JSX.Elements that describes the editor's roots.
+* `editableElements` &ndash; An array of `ReactElements` that describes the editor's roots.
 This array is updated after detaching an existing root or adding a new root.
 * `data` &ndash; The current state of the editor's data.
 It is updated after each editor update.
 Note that you should not use it if you disabled two-way binding by passing the `disableTwoWayDataBinding` property.
 * `setData` &ndash; The function used for updating the editor's data.
 * `attributes` &ndash; The current state of the editor's attributes.
 It is updated after each editor attributes update.
 Note that you should not use it if you disabled two-way binding by passing the `disableTwoWayDataBinding` property.